villetoimela/villetoimela/README.md

 - 👋 Hi, I’m @villetoimela

 - 👀 I’m interested in coding and cryptocurrencies.
+Im open for work atm, prefer to work in finnish.

 - 🌱 I’m currently learning frontend with some javascript frameworks, especially vue and react.